Delivering Fair Dementia Care for People with Advanced Dementia

-The Fair Dementia Care Commission, established by Alzheimer Scotland, published the 'Delivering Fair Dementia Care For People With Advanced Dementia' report in January 2019.
+The Fair Dementia Care Commission, established by Alzheimer Scotland, published the 'Delivering Fair Dementia Care For People With Advanced Dementia' report.

 The report sets out a firm definition for advanced dementia for the first time.
 It also identifies the inequality people living with advanced dementia face in terms of access to health care.
 Through the report the Fair Dementia Care Commission calls for a number of reforms, including equal access to free healthcare for people living with advanced dementia.

 - That the Commission definition of advanced dementia is used and implemented in practice

 - That advanced dementia is recognised as a continuum which includes but is not confined to end of life and dying

 - That the Scottish Government commits to recognising that the needs of people with advanced dementia are health care needs and ensure equality of access to appropriate health and nursing care, which is free at the point of delivery

 - That the Scottish Government commits to investigating the costs of implementing appropriate and free health care for those living, and dying, with advanced dementia

 - That the Scottish Government, COSLA and Integration Joint Boards commit to ending the current lack of transparency, complexity and variability in current non-residential care charging provisions across Scotland